Inzamam-ul-Haq

 He was the leading run scorer for Pakistan in one-day internationals, and the third-highest run scorer for Pakistan in Test cricket.
 He is the only Pakistani batsman to score 20,000 runs in international cricket arena.
-He was the captain of the Pakistan national cricket team from 2003–07.
+He was the captain of the Pakistan national cricket team from 2003 to 2007.
 As well as being a prolific batsman, he also occasionally bowled gentle left-arm spin.

 Inzamam rose to fame in the semi-final of the 1992 Cricket World Cup.
 He remained one of the team's leading batsmen throughout the decade in both Test and ODI cricket.
 In 2003, he was appointed captain of the team.
 His tenure as captain ended after Pakistan's early exit from the 2007 Cricket World Cup.
 Inzamam retired from international cricket in 2007, following the second Test match against South Africa, falling three runs short of Javed Miandad as Pakistan's leading run scorer in Test cricket at the time.
 Following his retirement, he joined the Indian Cricket League, captaining the Hyderabad Heroes in the inaugural edition of the Twenty20 competition.
 In the ICL's second edition, he captained the Lahore Badshahs, a team composed entirely of Pakistani cricketers.

 Inzamam-ul-Haq is a prominent member of the Tablighi Jamaat, an Islamic missionary organisation, and remains an influential personality in Pakistan cricket.

 In April 2016, he was appointed the chief selector of the Pakistan national cricket team.
+In August 2023, he was again appointed chief selector of the Pakistan cricket team.

-Early life and family
+Early and personal life

+Family background

-Inzamam-ul-Haq was born in Multan, Punjab, Pakistan, on 3 March 1970 into a Syed Sunni Muslim family.
-His family had moved from the city of Hansi in Punjab Province, British India (now in Haryana, India) during the Partition of India.
+Inzamam-ul-Haq was born in Multan, Punjab, Pakistan, on 3 March 1970 into a Punjabi family professing Sunni Islam.
+His family had moved from the city of Hansi in Punjab Province, British India (now in Haryana, India) following the 1947 partition of India.

 The youngest of five siblings (four brothers and one sister), his Syed family was called pir for its historical involvement in Sufism and the preaching of Islam, descending from Jamal-ud-Din Hansvi, a scholar and poet who was from the lineage of Abu Hanifa and a direct disciple of the famous 12th-century Sufi poet Baba Farid.
 Inzamam's grandfather, Pir Zia-ul-Haq, was also a famed religious figure.
 This background led him to embrace the Islamic way of life quite early in his own life.

+His nephew Imam-ul-Haq also plays cricket for Pakistan.

+Business

 In 2010, Inzamam and Saeed Anwar started Meat One, a chain of specialty meat shops.

 In 2017, Inzamam launched Legends of Inzamam ul Haq, a clothing store in Lahore.

-His nephew Imam-ul-Haq also plays cricket for Pakistan.

 Domestic career

-First-class Pakistani cricket
+First-class cricket in Pakistan

 Inzamam started his career playing for his hometown club, Multan, in 1985.
 He went on to represent United Bank Limited, Faisalabad, Rawalpindi, National Bank of Pakistan, and Water and Power Development Authority in his homeland.